Who are we?

-In 2015, De Soto Sport is celebrating, as it has been in business for twenty five consecutive years, all under the same ownership.
-To celebrate and remain true to the sport, Emilio and Tracy are taking to the road for a "Back to Our Roots" Tour.
+In 2015, De Soto Sport celebrated twenty five consecutive years, all under the same ownership.
+To celebrate and remain true to the sport, Emilio and Tracy got on the road for a "Back to Our Roots" Tour.
 The first stop was Tri-Palooza at Mission Bay, the birthplace of triathlon.
-In May, the dynamic duo attended Wildflower to converse with triathletes - both in terms of information and casually.
+In May, the dynamic duo with their three little boys attended Wildflower Triathlon to converse with triathletes - both in terms of information and casually.
 Many triathletes stopped by to say hello.
 The road trip continued to Kona in October where there was more great camaraderie.

-In 2016, expanded the in-house workforce to both control the quality where De Soto constantly strives to tower above others and also to provide jobs to real American families.
+In 2016, De Soto expanded the in-house workforce to both control the quality.
+This is where De Soto constantly strives to tower above others and also to provide jobs to a diverse group of employees and their families.
 De Soto also continued to expand its vivid prints and colors as it has expanded its manufacturing equipment to include state of the art sublimation and digital cutting/plotting machinery.

 In 2017, De Soto, in keeping innovation at the forefront, introduced it's series of trisuits with a "fli" for men, in our "Flisuit" and a "Sneak-a-Poo" Femme trisuit.
 Being the first in the market to provide a trisuit where an athlete could relieve themselves easily is a very real problem and finding a solution was deeply satisfying to De Soto.
 Both were well received and continue to be the only bathroom-friendly trisuits on the market.